corth-lang/Corth/README.md

     end

     3 4 > if
-      "Your computer is broken." puts
+      "Your computer has virus\n" puts
     else
-      "Your computer is alright, unlike you." puts end
+      "Your computer is alright, unlike you\n" puts end

     "First 10 numbers from 0 are,\n" puts